-The preschool day ends at noon.
+The preschool half day class ends at noon.
+The extended day class ends at 2:15 PM.
 Please promptly pick up your child on time at the gate.
 Parents will be charged for frequent late pick-ups.
 (Please see Late Pick-Up Policy) You may want to briefly check in with your child's teacher at pick up time.
 More extensive meetings must be scheduled for another time.
 Every student is required to have a list of approved persons allowed to pick up from school.
 Please add any new people to your list in the office and alert the staff.
 If someone attempts to pick up your child who is not on the list, they will not be allowed to leave with your child.